Eastern District, Hong Kong

-The Eastern District is one of the 18 districts of Hong Kong.
-It had a population of 588,094 in 2011.
-The district has the second highest population while its residents have the third highest median household income among 18 districts.
+The Eastern District (東區 (dung^{1} keoi)) located on northeastern part of Hong Kong Island, being one of the 18 administrative districts of Hong Kong.
+It had a population of 529,603 in 2021 The district has the second highest population while its residents have the third highest median household income among the 18 districts.

+The Eastern District is well-developed, with a complete public transport and transport network, including subway, bus, ferry, minibus and tram services, while the Island Eastern Corridor and the Eastern Harbour Crossing are important arteries for external traffic.
+There are comprehensive educational, medical, community and recreational facilities in the area, as well as large shopping malls and commercial centres.
+At the same time, there are also many historical and cultural attractions in the Eastern District, which are good places for citizens and tourists to relax and entertain.

+As the Hong Kong Government is determined to develop the Eastern District, many government departments such as the Customs and Excise Department, Fire Services Department, ICAC and the Water Supplies Department, have moved their headquarters and offices from Central and Wan Chai to the Eastern District.
+In addition, many multinational corporations from Central have moved to Taikoo Place, which has formed to become a new central business district.
+As such the Eastern District has undertaken some functions of being a political and economic centre in Hong Kong, which had only belonged to Central and Wan Chai.

 Geography

-It is located in the north-eastern part of the Hong Kong Island and includes the areas of Fortress Hill, North Point, Braemar Hill, Quarry Bay, Tai Koo Shing, Sai Wan Ho, Shau Kei Wan, Heng Fa Chuen, Chai Wan and Siu Sai Wan.
+It is located in the northeastern part of the Hong Kong Island and includes the areas of Fortress Hill, North Point, Braemar Hill, Quarry Bay, Tai Koo Shing, Sai Wan Ho, Shau Kei Wan, Heng Fa Chuen, Chai Wan and Siu Sai Wan.

-The eastern portion of Causeway Bay and Tin Hau were once in Eastern District.
-They were moved to Wan Chai District in the new year day of 2016.
+The eastern portion of Causeway Bay and Tin Hau were once in Eastern District, but were moved to Wan Chai District on 1 January 2016.

 History

-Originally a backwater of fishing villages, quarries and dockyards, there are archaeological evidence there were villages and small towns appeared during the Song Dynasty (AD 960–1279).
+Originally a backwater of fishing villages, quarries and dockyards, there are archaeological evidence there were villages and small towns appeared during the Song dynasty (AD 960–1279).

 The Eastern District is now mostly residential, with some industrial areas and several large shopping malls.
 While mostly Home Ownership Scheme and public housing estates are located from Sai Wan Ho to Chai Wan, large private housing estates are also located within the eastern district, such as Taikoo Shing, Kornhill and Heng Fa Chuen.
 A commercial hub has been developed from the former industrial areas in western part of Quarry Bay.
 Hotels and commercial buildings are also developed near Fortress Hill along the coast.

 In the past the district was linked by a single traffic artery, King's Road, which was notoriously congested during peak hours.
 This was largely resolved by the construction of the Island Eastern Corridor and the Island line within the MTR rapid transit system in the 1980s.
 It also contains the tram line, now over 100 years old, that runs near the sea shore from Shau Kei Wan west towards other districts.